 Ocean Cruising Club

-SeaBC Founder and yachtswoman Diana Doyle believes that “it is a natural fit to ask Ocean Cruising Club members—who are already out on the water, with global reach, in under-surveyed waters—to help out by taking digital photos of seabirds, uploading photos, and reporting sightings”.
+SeaBC Founder and yachtswoman Diana Doyle believe that “it is a natural fit to ask Ocean Cruising Club members—who are already out on the water, with global reach, in under-surveyed waters—to help out by taking digital photos of seabirds, uploading photos, and reporting sightings”.
 And she points out that “participants do not need to be ‘seabird experts’ or knowledgeable about seabirds.
 We have set up an online Facebook forum and work with a designated eBird seabird reviewer for identification help and to ensure the validity of the data.
 OCC members can make a huge contribution simply by photographing seabirds and recording the latitude and longitude.”

 With budget cutbacks leaving research vessels with less sea-time—and concern about recent shifts in the ocean’s ecology—the contribution of the “yachts of opportunity” that OCC members can provide is all the more important.